 WARNING!
 Direct connection to live conductors is POTENTIALLY LETHAL.
-Direct connections to live conductors should be attempted by fully qualified personnel only using the relevant products that allow connections to energized lines.
+Direct connections to live

 WARNING!
 The transmitter is capable of outputting potentially lethal voltages.
 Take care when applying signals to any pipe or cable and be sure to notify other technicians who may be working on the line.